ev3dev/ev3dev-lang-python/README.rst

 second imports this library.

 When saving Python files, it is best to use the ``.py`` extension, e.g. ``my-file.py``.
+Your program must be executable.
+To mark a program as executable run `chmod +x my-file.py` You can then run ``my-file.py`` via the Brickman File Browser or you can run it from the command line via ``$ ./my-file.py``

 User Resources
 --------------